 Most people want to increase their collagen production to reduce and prevent wrinkles.
 But there’s another reason you may want to boost your collagen, and that’s for acne scars.
+There are many effective solutions for how to increase collagen at home, all naturally!

 I’ve had acne scars near my cheeks for several years and I’m always researching ways to improve the appearance of this area and make it look smoother.
 I tried massaging and needling the skin which seemed to help some but I wanted to do everything possible to help repair the skin so I added collagen to my regimen.
 I like taking collagen because an added benefit is that it prevents wrinkles.